ObolNetwork/obol-docs/docs/start/quickstart_group.md

 </Tabs>

 :::tip
 In a Distributed Validator Cluster, it is important to have a low latency connection to your peers.
 Charon clients will use the NAT protocol to attempt to establish a direct connection to one another automatically.
-If this doesn't happen, you should port forward charon's p2p port to the public internet to facilitate direct connections.
+If this doesn't happen, you should port forward Charon's p2p port to the public internet to facilitate direct connections.
 The default port to expose is `:3610`.
-Read more about charon's networking [here](../charon/networking.md).
+Read more about Charon's networking [here](../charon/networking.md).
 :::

 If you have gotten to this stage, every node is up, synced and connected, congratulations.
 You can now move forward to activating your validator to begin staking.